IELTS overall score of 6.5 (with no band score less than 6) or equivalent

 0.5 year full time or part time equivalent

-The Graduate Certificate in Humanitarian Health (GCHH) will equip health professionals with the essential knowledge and skills to identify and manage the public and clinical health needs/issues that emerge in complex humanitarian contexts and low resource environments.Read More
+The Graduate Certificate in Humanitarian Health aims to prepare students as they prepare for deployments in the humanitarian sector.
+Students will develop their existing knowledge and skills in how to manage the public and clinical health issues that arise in complex humanitarian environments, such as conflicts and natural disasters.

 To qualify for the award of Graduate Certificate of Humanitarian Health, a student must successfully complete 4 credit points of study as listed below and

 Complete 2 units in: